matijakolaric-com/django-music-publisher/docs/index.rst

    <p>These videos are delivered from a cookie-less domain, which enhances your privacy, but some links in videos don't work.</p>
    <p>The first four are general videos, followed by four tutorial videos, and then later additions.</p>

-The videos about Django Music Publisher are available on `YouTube <https://www.youtube.com/watch?v=P57hoY9wwH4&list=PLQ3e-DuNTFt-mwtKvFLK1euk5uCZdhCUP>`_.
+The videos about Django-Music-Publisher are available on `YouTube <https://www.youtube.com/watch?v=P57hoY9wwH4&list=PLQ3e-DuNTFt-mwtKvFLK1euk5uCZdhCUP>`_.

 General Documentation